jnrl12098/Grocery_List_Generator/README.txt

 			* Alt 3:			switch to Recipe Tab
 			* Ctrl + Tab:		switch tabs from left to right
-			* Ctrl + Shift + Tab: switch tabs from right to left
+			* Ctrl + Shift + Tab: switch tabs from right to left NEW * Ctrl + z		revert a list to its previous state (effectively functions as Undo)
 		* on Entrybox:
 			* Enter:			if no item is selected, add item; else, insert item
 			* Ctrl + Enter: 	edit the highlighted item on the listbox with the contents of the entrybox